-Directors carry out their tasks autonomously and consciously, having as their main objective the creation of value for shareholders in the medium/long-run.
+Directors carry out their tasks autonomously and consciously, having as their main objective the creation of value for shareholders in the long term.
 They are aware of the responsibilities concerning their role and, as well as the members of the board of statutory auditors, are constantly informed by the relevant business functions on the main legal and self-regulatory news regarding the Company and the exercise of their own functions.

-Specifically, also during 2018, the Company organized an ad hoc induction program, aimed at equipping directors with a suitable knowledge of the areas where the Group operates, the corporate dynamics and their evolution, the market trend and the reference legal framework; statutory auditors were involved too.
-Induction initiatives put in place throughout 2018 concerned, in particular, the analysis of the sustainability plan 2018-2020, the strategies followed by Enel Group concerning innovation and the organization and the activities carried out by the global business line Enel X, as well as meetings dedicated to the Country Iberia and to the retail market area referred to the Country Italia.
-In addition to these corporate initiatives, also throughout 2018 non-executive directors and statutory auditors were given the chance of participating at the Company's expenses to a training course on the tasks and responsibilities related to the office as members of the board of directors and of the board of statutory auditors in listed companies, organized by Assonime and Assogestioni, which also dealt with in-depth analysis of risk management in listed companies.
+Specifically, also during 2019, the Company organized an ad hoc induction program, aimed at equipping directors with a suitable knowledge of the areas where the Group operates, the corporate dynamics and their evolution, the market trend and the reference legal framework; statutory auditors were involved too.
+Induction initiatives put in place throughout 2019 concerned, in particular, the sustainable value creation (with reference, inter alia, to the sustainability plan 2019-2021 of Enel Group and the positioning of the companies of the Group in the main sustainability indexes), the activities and strategies of the global business line Enel X, as well as in-depth meetings dedicated to the Latin America Region and the principles of proper risk management.
+In addition to these corporate initiatives, also throughout 2019 non-executive directors and statutory auditors were given the chance of participating at the Company's expenses in a training course on the tasks and responsibilities related to the office as members of the board of directors and of the board of statutory auditors in listed companies, organized by Assonime and Assogestioni.

-Furthermore, following an initiative of the first board review (carried out in 2004), also during 2018 the annual strategic summit was organized, which took place in October and dedicated to the analysis and indepth assessment by members of the board of directors and the board of the statutory auditors of the medium/long-term strategies in the different industries of the Group as well as to the explanation of 2019-2023 strategic plan draft.
+Furthermore, following an initiative of the first board review (carried out in 2004), also during 2019 the annual strategic summit was organized, which took place in October and dedicated to the analysis and indepth assessment by members of the board of directors and the board of the statutory auditors of the medium/long-term strategies in the different industries of the Group as well as to the explanation of 2020-2024 strategic plan draft.